hellowac/mapnik-wiki-zh-cn/Postgis-async.md

   </Layer>
 ```
 ### How to set max_async_connection
 `max_async_connection` sets the size of the number of databases connections that can run in parallel for the rendering of one map.
 Concretely, it means how many layers to load features ahead.
-If you want to benefit from parallelization, you must ensure that the heaviest layer to draw does not wait for the geographic features, ie the PostGIS query must have been launched early enought.
+If you want to benefit from parallelization, you must ensure that the heaviest layer to draw does not wait for the geographic features, ie the PostGIS query must have been launched early enough.

 Let's consider the number of geographical features for 7 layers :